 All this being covered, even cryptocurrency can be tracked and accounted for with the right information.
 With the help of an attorney or a legal expert, you can uncover points where money was transferred into crypto and analyze financial documents held by the payor to gather crucial details.
 While the ex might feel tech-savvy for trying to hide assets in such a cutting-edge medium, their attempts to do so will only lead to harsh added penalties and potentially even criminal charges.

 Make sure you’re prepared to uncover any and all relevant assets during your upcoming CA divorce.
 Give us at the Law Offices of James P. White a call today to learn more about how we can help with this process.
-We’re experienced in all matters that involve or relate to family law in CA, and offer free initial consultation.
+We’re experienced in all matters that involve or relate to family law in CA, and offer initial consultation.

 Give us a call at 925-271-0999 today to learn more.